SonyResearch/simba/README.md

-# SimBa: Simplicity Bias for Scaling Up Parameters in Deep RL
+# SimBa: Simplicity Bias for Scaling Up Parameters in Deep RL (ICLR'25 spotlight)

 This is a repository of an official implementation of